htfab/cell-tester/README.md

 # What is Tiny Tapeout?

-TinyTapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip!
+TinyTapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip.

-Go to https://tinytapeout.com for instructions!

-## How to change the Wokwi project
+To learn more and get started, visit https://tinytapeout.com.

+## Verilog Projects

-Edit the [info.yaml](info.yaml) and change the wokwi_id to match your project.
+Edit the [info.yaml](info.yaml) and uncomment the `source_files` and `top_module` properties, and change the value of `language` to "Verilog".
+Add your Verilog files to the `src` folder, and list them in the `source_files` property.

+The GitHub action will automatically build the ASIC files using [OpenLane](https://www.zerotoasiccourse.com/terminology/openlane/).

 ## How to enable the GitHub actions to build the ASIC files